-DAS Winter Camp students have full access to visit different places during the program.
-They will set their foots on Speikboden skiing field of Alps, have a look at the real Iceman, explore the capital of Alps – Innsbruck and finish their joyful memorable trip in Munich.
+DAS Winter Camp students have the wonderful opportunity to visit different Germanic places during the program.
+They will visit Speikboden, a beautiful skiing field of the Alps, have a look at the real Iceman, explore the capital of Alps – Innsbruck and finish their joyful memorable trip in Munich.

 Ahrntal (Valle Aurina) and Speikboden